 Cane juice… Cane syrup… Corn Syrup… Corn Sweetener… Dextrose… Fructose… Glucose… High Fructose Corn Syrup… High Maltose Corn Syrup…Honey… Lactose… Levulose… Maltose… Malt Syrup… Molasses… Sucrose… Syrup…

-Caveat: All sugars and their disguises are not created equal.
+--Caveat: Not all sugars and their disguises are created equal.
 A number of health experts believe, based on research, that High Fructose Corn Syrup, which has become ubiquitous in processed foods, can lead to obesity and contribute to the onset of diabetes.
 Maybe if we stop buying products with HFCS, food companies will stop adding it to their products.

 Of course, anything that is called sugar, such as maple sugar, brown sugar, invert sugar, raw sugar or turbinado sugar are also forms of sugar.
 If you are trying to cut down on sugar or have medical issues that necessitate avoiding sugar, you need to be aware of these other names for sugar.

 MY TWO CENTS